SaurabhChawla100/spark-radiant/docs/dynamicFilterInSpark.md

 Note - Will add few more optimization in near future.

-1) Push down the dynamic filter to the FileSourceScan / Datasource to read only the filter records, This will reduce the pressure on the Disk I/O.
-2) Support the other type of joins, like left outer join, left semi join etc.
+* Support the other type of joins, like left outer join, left semi join etc.